SvenMichaelKlose/tunix/src/tunix/README.md

 ### "PRp": Resume

 Moves a process to the running list.
+It will run again then the running list is restarted in the scheduler.

 ## Extended Memory

-Allocation and deallocation of extended memory banks happens fast at a constant speed.
+Allocation and deallocation of extended memory banks happens fast at an almost constant speed.
+Banks may be placed anywhere except in the IO23 area.

 ### "M$": Get memory information

-1. "USED": Total extended memory in bytes.
+1. "TOTAL": Total bytes.
-2. "FREE": Used extended memory in bytes.
+2. "USED": Used bytes.
+3. "FREE": Free bytes.

 ## "MA": Allocate a bank